Bade Miyan Chote Miyan (2024 film): Critical response

 Bade Miyan Chote Miyan received generally negative reviews from critics.

-Ronsk Kotecha of The Times of India gave 3.5/5 stars and wrote "Bade Miyan Chote Miyan goes out all guns blazing to make for an entertaining potboiler with heart-pounding action, cheeky humour and barely a dull moment."
+Ronak Kotecha of The Times of India gave 3.5/5 stars and wrote "Bade Miyan Chote Miyan goes out all guns blazing to make for an entertaining potboiler with heart-pounding action, cheeky humour and barely a dull moment."
 Titas Chowdhury of News18 gave 3/5 stars and wrote "Akshay Kumar and Tiger Shroff's fun banters are pure gold.
 Prithviraj Sukumaran's evil act keeps you on the edge."

 Bollywood Hungama gave 2.5/5 stars and wrote "BMCM suffers due to a weak script and poor dialogues, however, it is a decent watch for the fans of Akshay Kumar, Tiger Shroff, and those who patronize action movies."
 Pratikshya Mishra of The Quint gave 2/5 stars and wrote "Bade Miyan Chote Miyan doesn't, however, rely on portraying its heroes with the same ol’ hypermasculinity – these heroes like to have fun instead.

 Zinia Bandyopadhyay of India Today gave 1.5/5 stars and wrote "Ali Abbas Zafar is an OG director when it comes to action.
 However, here it turns out to be a disappointment."
 Saibal Chatterjee of NDTV gave 1/5 stars and wrote "Bade Miyan Chote Miyan offers not a single shred that could considered a saving grace.
 The story is astonishingly hollow."

 Anuj Kumar of The Hindu wrote "Writer-director Ali Abbas Zafar's attempt to give the soul of Bollywood tropes an AI finish appeals in parts."
 Monika Rawal Kukreja of Hindustan Times wrote "For those with a penchant for action films, good, bad or ugly, BMCM will definitely make for a one-time watch."